-5. The Netherlands: solid hybrid work choice
+5. The Netherlands: a solid hybrid work choice

 Amsterdam, the capital of the Netherlands, is a popular destination in northwestern Europe, taking the country to 7th place in tourist attraction rankings with English proficiency of 2nd position.

-Cybersecurity is only in 17th place on global GRWI rankings, while COVID handling also puts the country in 18th rank.
+Cybersecurity is only in 17th place on global GRWI rankings, while COVID-19 handling also puts the country in 18th rank.
 However, economic and social conditions in the Netherlands are 12th, slightly better than Denmark’s (13th).

 E-infrastructure (13th), as well as e-government services (8th), are in good condition.
 Still, surpassing the famous Netherlands planning would be a challenge — physical infrastructure here ranks 3rd, slightly falling behind Singapore (2nd) and Iceland (1st) in the category.

-Being one of the wealthiest countries in the world, naturally, the Netherlands has a high cost of living (54th).
+Being one of the wealthiest countries in the world, the Netherlands naturally has a high cost of living (54th).
 However, with proper budgeting, the experience of a workcation might be worth the expenses.

 4. Lithuania: a hidden gem for knowledge workers

 One of the three Baltic countries, Lithuania is a TOP 5 country on the global GRWI list and 4th in the European edition.
-With the GRWI score of 0.794, Lithuania went ahead of its sister countries, Estonia (GRWI score of 0.784) and Latvia (GRWI score of 0.749).
+With a GRWI score of 0.794, Lithuania went ahead of its sister countries, Estonia (GRWI score of 0.784) and Latvia (GRWI score of 0.749).